 Have an emergency fund

 If the events of COVID-19 have taught us anything, it is that we all need to have emergency savings for unforeseen circumstances.
 Experts say that you should first have one month’s worth of savings at first.
 From this, it can be built up to three months, and then six months.
 By having emergency money, you will have a backup plan in case you lose your job, or if an unexpected cost comes up.

 If you have any debts, be sure to pay them off as soon as possible.
 There are both ‘good’ debts, and ‘bad’ debts.
 Good debts refer to any debt that will add value to your long terms, such as university government loans, or home loans.
 Bad debt refers to debt from credit card loans, gambling, or overspending on items such as clothing or cars.

 Be careful of credit card loans and Afterpay

 Do not go down the path of getting yourself into debilitating debt from abusing services such as Afterpay.
 If you have a history of financial issues and trouble saving, it is best not to get yourself into a situation where you have to pay off sums of money.
 A debit card is a much better option than a credit card if you know that you have little self-control.

 Download an app to help you budget

-There are so many apps out there than can help you to monitor your incoming and outgoing funds.
+There are so many apps out there that can help you to monitor your incoming and outgoing funds.
 Mint, Pocketbook, and even bank apps can keep you on track when it comes to your savings.
-These apps can breakdown your spending by category, so you can see what areas you need to cut down on.
+These apps can break down your spending by category, so you can see what areas you need to cut down on.
 It will also pick up on subscriptions that you may have forgotten about, that you no longer use.